bhavaygg/InSTAnT/README.md

     pval_matrix_name = f"data/u2os/rep3/rep3_pvals.pkl",
     gene_count_name = f"data/u2os/rep3/rep3_gene_count.pkl")
 ```
-Since calculating proximal pairs is the most time-consuming function, it is recommended to save the matrices for further analysis using our other features.
 Proximal Pairs calculation has 3 variants -
   - `run_ProximalPairs()` - Designed for 2D subcellular spatial transcriptomics data.
   - `run_ProximalPairs3D()` - Designed for 3D subcellular spatial transcriptomics data with continuos z-axis.
   - `run_ProximalPairs3D_slice()` - Designed for 3D subcellular spatial transcriptomics data with discrete/sliced z-axis.
 (**Note** - For AnnData objects.
 These results are stored in `adata.uns['pp_test_pvalues']`.)

+All subsequent analysis require `run_ProximalPairs()` to be run first to generate the p-value matrix for all cells.

-Next, we can find which gene pairs are significantly colocalized globally using the `run_GlobalColocalization()` function.
+Next, we can use the output to find which gene pairs are significantly colocalized globally using the `run_GlobalColocalization()` function.
 The following arguments are used by `run_GlobalColocalization()`
   - `alpha_cellwise`: *(Float)* Pvalue signifcance threshold (>alpha_cellwise are converted to 1).
 Default = 0.05.
   - `min_transcript`: *(Float)* Gene expression lower threshold.
 Default = 0.
   - `high_precision`: *(Boolean*) High precision pvalue.
 Expect a longer compute time.
 Default = False.